-1. Method of ESEU data collection from CPD primary workshops held in England, 2009-2015
+2 Method of ESEU data collection from CPD primary workshops held in England, 2009-2015

 The ESEU data were collected during trainee teacher workshops over the period 2009-2015.
 The workshops were run in a wide range of primary teacher training institutions by their local ESEU-trained facilitator.
-These various training institutions throughout England (no change 2.5) had requested a free primary earth science workshop through Keele University.
-All workshop facilitators had been trained by the ESEU and completed annual updating training, to keep them in touch with new concepts in earth science and curriculum changes, particularly with the introduction of the new primary science curriculum in 2013/14.
+These various training institutions throughout England had requested a free primary Earth science workshop through Keele University.
+All workshop facilitators had been trained by the ESEU and completed annual updating training to keep them in touch with new concepts in Earth science and curriculum changes, particularly with the introduction of the new primary science curriculum in 2013-2014.

 There were no ethical issues involved.
-Permission was given by the ESEU to use those forms where participants had signed to say they were happy for their comments to be used.
-All photographs used had permission for use by the trainees involved (1.5).
+Permission was given by the ESEU to use forms where participants had signed to say they were happy for their comments to be used.
+All photographs used had the permission of the trainees involved.

 The primary trainee teachers participating in the ESEU workshops were from a range of training institutions and programmes across England.
-Four different teacher training programmes were available during this period:
+The following four different teacher training programmes were available during this period:

-- Teach First: a programme where participants work in schools and are fully paid whilst on a twoyear training course.
-The trainees, who have a wide range of backgrounds and experience are supported by tutors and day release sessions - Post Graduate Certificate of Education (PGCE) - Bachelor of Education (BAEd) courses - SCITT courses: school centred initial teacher training programmes.
-(1.4)
+- Teach First a programme in which participants work in schools and are fully paid whilst on a 2-year training course.
+The trainees, who have a wide range of backgrounds and experience, are supported by tutors and day release sessions. - Post Graduate Certificate in Education (PGCE). - Bachelor of Education (B.Ed.) courses. - SCITT courses school-centred initial teacher training programmes.